odeibreton/StringDeviceSimulator/README.md

 ## What we'll NOT look into
 As this app is more about the communication and logic side of things, we will not pay very close attention to the UI.
 Well-structured views are nice to have but don't sacrifice time into creating the most perfect UI for the project.

-We won't look into how long it takes to complete the test (within reason).
-We estimate that this test can be completed comfortably within a week, probably less.
-There is no need to rush, take your time.

 We won't look into the deployment, monitoring or infrastructure.

 # Simulator documentation